jadebustos/biagra/README.md

 This library was created when I was studying my degree to ease my academic tasks when I was not forced to use Mathematica, Matlab, SPSS, Linpro, ANSYS, Statgraphics, ...

 About the name?
-Well, for those days a new medicine was introduced into the market, my mind ...
+Well, for those days a new medicine was introduced into the market, my mind \dots

 First version was published in 1.998 but it is was not widely distributed.